FHA Back To Work: TBD Property Mortgage Underwriting Pre-Approvals

 Loss Of Employment As Extenuating Circumstances

-FHA Back to Work mortgage lenders will want to see proof that the candidate was terminated and did not quit by them providing proof of termination paperwork and/or a verification of employment where the employer states that the employee was terminated and did not voluntarily leave.
+FHA Back to Work mortgage lenders will want to see proof that the candidate was terminated and did not quit by them providing proof of termination paperwork and/or verification of employment where the employer states that the employee was terminated and did not voluntarily leave.
 Divorce and/or medical illness does not qualify for the FHA Back to Work Extenuating Circumstances due to an economic event.
-With traditional mortgage loans, only two years tax returns and/or W-2s are normally required.
-However, FHA Back to Work extenuating circumstances due to an economic event mortgage loan applicants need to provide two years prior tax returns and two year prior W-2s of the economic event for a total of 4 to 5 years of tax returns and W-2s.
-What mortgage loan underwriters are looking for is a graph of how the mortgage loan borrower’s income was prior to the economic event, during the economic event, and after the economic event to make sure that a 20% reduction of income was sustained.
+With traditional mortgage loans, only two years of tax returns and/or W-2s are normally required.
+However, extenuating circumstances due to an economic event mortgage loan applicants need to provide two years prior tax returns and two year prior W-2s of the economic event for a total of 4 to 5 years of tax returns and W-2s.
+What mortgage loan underwriters are looking for is a graph of how the borrower’s income was prior to the economic event, during the economic event, and after the economic event to make sure that a 20% reduction of income was sustained.
 Unemployment income is not counted as income and is exempt from the 20% household income reduction calculations.

 All FHA Back to Work extenuating circumstances due to an economic event mortgage programs are all manual underwrites and compensating factors are taken into consideration.
 What are compensating factors?
-Compensating factors are low debt to income ratios, reserves, larger down payments, and other favorable factors that make the borrower a strong borrower.
+Compensating factors are a low debt to income ratios, reserves, larger down payments, and other favorable factors that make the borrower a strong borrower.
 Manually underwritten mortgage loan applications are normally capped at a 43% debt to income ratio.
 However, it can go over the 43% debt to income ratio threshold as long as there are compensating factors.
-All manually underwritten mortgage loans require verification of rent.
-Verification of rent can only be proved by providing 12 months of cancelled checks paid to the landlord as well as a one page questionnaire signed by the landlord stating that the tenant has paid their rent payments timely for the past 12 months.
-Those who are renting their apartment or home from licensed registered property management company do not need to provide cancelled checks.
+All manual underwriting requires verification of rent.
+Verification of rent can only be proved by providing 12 months of canceled checks paid to the landlord as well as a one-page questionnaire signed by the landlord stating that the tenant has paid their rent payments timely for the past 12 months.
+Those who are renting their apartment or home from licensed registered property management companies do not need to provide canceled checks.
 A letter from the property management company manager will be sufficient.

-A HUD approved housing certificate is required signed by the housing counselor.
-Candidates for the FHA Back to Work Extenuating Circumstances due to an economic event need to take a one hour housing class and can only apply for the FHA Back to Work mortgage loan 30 days after the completion of the housing course.
+A HUD-approved housing certificate is required signed by the housing counselor.
+Candidates for the FHA Back to Work Extenuating Circumstances due to an economic event need to take a one-hour housing class and can only apply for the FHA Back to Work mortgage loan 30 days after the completion of the housing course.

-I can now offer mortgage loan borrowers from Illinois, Florida, Wisconsin, California, and Indiana FHA Back to Work extenuating circumstances due to an economic event mortgage loans as a TBD PROPERTY UNDERWRITE.
+I can now offer mortgage loan borrowers from Illinois, Florida, Wisconsin, California, and Indiana FHA Back to Work extenuating circumstances due to an economic event mortgage loan as a TBD PROPERTY UNDERWRITE.
 What TBD Property Underwrites are is where the mortgage loan borrower submits their mortgage application with no real estate purchase contract.
 The mortgage lender will process and underwrite the mortgage application like it would any other mortgage application and will issue and approval contingent upon the real estate purchase contract and the appraisal.
 Since FHA Back to Work Extenuating Circumstances mortgage loans have a high rate of denials, going the TBD subject property underwriting is a great way of knowing that you are 100% approved for the FHA Back to Work mortgage program before you go out and enter into a real estate purchase contract.